HVAC Quotes & The Benefit of Getting an HVAC Inspection

 Cost of HVAC Inspection

-In 2017, the cost of HVAC inspection averages $321.
+The cost of HVAC inspection ranges from contractor to contractor.
+The cost of HVAC inspection averages $321.
 On the high end, an inspection may run you as much as $475; if your home is under 1,000 square feet, you could pay as little as $200 for an inspection.
 Be sure to verify the cost of HVAC inspection with your chosen contractor before the inspection begins, as prices do vary between providers.